-These days online channels are critical to successful marketing strategies.
+These days, online channels are critical to successful restaurant marketing strategies.
 Companies, big and small, are turning to digital initiatives like social media, email marketing and search engine optimization to reach consumers and facilitate community.

-Perhaps most notable, are mobile apps.
+Perhaps most notable, is the rise of the restaurant mobile app.
 These software applications built for smart devices have been making waves in technology culture since the launch of the App Store in 2008.

 Restaurants, in particular, are employing mobile apps to attract new and existing patrons with exclusive deals and other benefits.
 To ensure your app offers significant benefits to your target audience, you’ll want to launch an app that offers these five components:

 This is a foundational component on which other value-enhancing features should be added.
 First timers like to know their options.
 Give the people what they want and simplify their decision-making process.
 Never forget the undeniable power of a burrito glamor shot!

 Speaking of value, this is a big one.
 A 2015 Statista study showed 37% of restaurant mobile app users are in it for killer deals.
 Without a rewards program, an app is like a Crunchwrap with no crunch.
 Check out Taco Bell’s unique rewards program here to see how they’ve offered value to their audience.